General Nuclear Medicine

 In I-131MIBG therapy for neuroblastoma, the radiotracer is administered by injection into the blood stream.
 The radiotracer binds to the cancer cells allowing a high dose of radiation to be delivered to the tumor.

 How is the procedure performed?

-It can take anywhere from several seconds to several days for the radiotracer to travel through your body and accumulate in the organ or area being studied.
-As a result, imaging may be done immediately, a few hours later, or even several days after you have received the radioactive material.
+It can take anywhere from several seconds to several days for the radiotracer to travel through your body and accumulate in area under study.
+As a result, imaging may be done immediately, a few hours later, or even several days after you receive the radioactive material.

 When it is time for the imaging to begin, the camera or scanner will take a series of images.
 The camera may rotate around you or it may stay in one position and you may be asked to change positions in between images.
 While the camera is taking pictures, you will need to remain still for brief periods of time.
 In some cases, the camera may move very close to your body.
 This is necessary to obtain the best quality images.
 If you are claustrophobic, you should inform the technologist before your exam begins.

 If a probe is used, this small hand-held device will be passed over the area of the body being studied to measure levels of radioactivity.
 Other nuclear medicine tests measure radioactivity levels in blood, urine or breath.

 The length of time for nuclear medicine procedures varies greatly, depending on the type of exam.
 Actual scanning time for nuclear imaging exams can take from 20 minutes to several hours and may be conducted over several days.